 Thread: Increasing use of force?

-POLICY often states that you use the minimum amount of force to handle the situationI don't know it all, I know a little about a lot and a lot about a little.
-Forgive me if I fail to remain completely objective.---slamdunc
+POLICY often states that you use the minimum amount of force to handle the situationI don't know it all, I know a little about a lot and a lot about a little---slamdunc

 I have discussed religion and politics over morning coffee with men who have killed people, you don't scare me.